 top of page

 I grew up on a family farm in rural Minnesota, where my family planted corn and soybeans, as well as raised some chickens and cattle.
 The experience of growing up in a rural area profoundly influenced how I view politics and political division in the U.S. and globally.
 This is the motivation for my research on urban-rural division, with a particular focus on rural identity and affect.
-Alongside several papers in progress on this topic, I am also working on a book project on emotions and place in political behavior, which draws on some insights in my dissertation.
+Alongside several papers in progress on this topic, as well as my dissertation, I am also working on a book project on rural identity.

 Published work: